Homology-based Distributed Coverage Hole Detection in Wireless Sensor Networks: Bounds on proportion of the area of triangular holes

 \section{Bounds on proportion of the area of triangular holes}

+For triangular holes, we aim to derive the proportion of their area.
 In this section, the conditions under which any point in the target field is inside a triangular hole are first given.
-From the discussion in Section III, it is found that the proportion of the area of triangular holes is related to the ratio $\gamma$.
+In Section \ref{secmodel}, it is found that the proportion of the area of triangular holes is related to the ratio $\gamma$.
 Three different cases are considered for the proportion computation.
 For each case, the upper and lower bounds of the proportion are derived.